 Havana in 3 Days

-We flew to Havana from London via Spain, as this was significantly cheaper than flying direct.
-José Martí International Airport is around 12 miles south of Havana.
-Although we usually travel independently, we did use an agent to book our trip to Cuba, this included provision of an airport shuttle bus which took us direct to our hotel.
+We flew to Havana from London via Spain, as there are no direct flights from the UK.
+José Martí International Airport is around 12 miles south of downtown Havana.
+Although we usually travel independently, we did use an agent to book our trip to Cuba.
+This included provision of an airport shuttle bus which took us direct to our hotel.

-The old city is best visited on foot.
+The old town is best visited on foot.
 For further afield, we opted either for a tuktuk or taxi (preferably a classic American car for which the island is famous).
-Both can easily be flagged down.
-On our final day in Havana, we booked a classic convertible for a city tour, which is a must-do Havana experience, in my opinion.
+Both can easily be flagged down anywhere in the city.
+On our final day in Havana, we hired a classic car for a city tour.
+This is an absolute must-do Havana experience in my opinion.

 We stayed at the Hotel Nacional de Cuba.
-This historic hotel is steeped in history.
-It has not one, but two museums.
-The interior has been preserved in its original state, so it’s a bit like staying in a museum.
-Facilities include a pool and cabaret.
-In the gardens you can find the bunker used by Fidel Castro during the Cuban Missile Crisis.
+This iconic hotel is steeped in history.
+It contains not one, but two museums.
+The interior has been preserved in its original state, so it’s actually rather like staying in a museum.
+Facilities include a pool and a cabaret show.
+In the gardens you can see the bunker used by Fidel Castro during the Cuban Missile Crisis.
 The Nacional is a fascinating place and I loved my stay here.
-If you don’t stay here, it’s worth a visit just for the history.
+I thoroughly recommend staying here.
+If you don’t, it’s still worth a visit just for the history.

 Hotel Nacional Foyer